top of page

 About Wittgenstein Abecedarium

-Wittgenstein Abecedarium grew out of a long-term project that I started five years ago, that involved living as an itinerant filmmaker, changing residence every few months or so.
+Wittgenstein Abecedarium grew out of a long-term project that I started six years ago, that involved living as an itinerant filmmaker and changing residence every few months.
 In each location, I would look for a subject to make a film about - a street, a river, a person, an idea - anything the place might suggest to me.
 Or I would make a film about a subject or theme that might come to mind.
-I don’t write conventional narrative scripts or outlines - my films evolve in response to my changing experience of the person, place, or thing, conversations with people, and through reading and research.
+I don’t write conventional narrative scripts or outlines - my films evolve in responses to my changing experience of the person, place, or thing, along with reading and research, and conversations with people.
 For each film, I try to adapt or invent a form to fit the subject.

-I had studied Wittgenstein in college, and on a whim, visited his grave while I happened to be passing through Cambridge 5 years ago.
+I had studied Wittgenstein in college, and on a whim, visited his grave while I happened to be passing through Cambridge, while traveling from Scotland to Canterbury.
 After spending time in the graveyard and meeting people who make pilgrimages to his gravesite, I decided make a film in Cambridge, based on my own personal view of his work, life and relationship to art and culture.

 Jeffrey Hall